History of Cannabis / Marijuana Timeline:

 1914: Congress passes the Harrison Narcotics Act, its first attempt to control recreational use of drugs.

-December 1937: The Marijuana Tax Act is signed into law, initiating 60 years of cannabis prohibition and annihilating a multi-billion dollar industry.
+December 1937: In the US the Marijuana Tax Act is signed into law, initiating 60 years of cannabis prohibition and annihilating a multi-billion dollar industry.

 1937 – 1939: Under Harry Anslinger, the Federal Bureau of Narcotics prosecutes 3,000 doctors for illegally prescribing cannabis-derived medications.
 In 1939, the American Medical Association reached an agreement with Anslinger, and over the following decade, only three doctors are prosecuted.